lukacafuta/lukacafuta/README.md

 ## Good day! 🫡

-Full-Stack Developer taking advantage of technologies such as JavaScript, React.js, Python, Django, Git, and Postgres to make life more interesting.
+Full-Stack Developer taking advantage of technologies such as React.js, Django REST Framework, Git, and Postgres to make life more interesting.

 💬 English
 💬 German